Sean-Bradley/R3F-Pack/README.md

 ## Sponsoring

-If you would like me to update your `react-scripts`/`CRA` project to use `R3F-Pack`, then consider [sponsoring](https://github.com/sponsors/Sean-Bradley) and notify me of your repository.
+If you would like me to update your `react-scripts`/`CRA` project to use `R3F-Pack`, then consider [sponsoring](https://github.com/sponsors/Sean-Bradley) and notify me of your repository so I can make a pull request.